joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2013-03-02_haskell-ants-edsl.md

 ![Ants Simulator](/files/imgs/2013-03_ants-edsl-animation.gif)

 In this example, our team is the "red" team, and we are competing agains the all-time winner (in blue).
 Even though in this particular example we are losing by a long shot (there is little food in our hill), we weren't so bad when competing with our classmates...

-Anyways, [the project (uploaded to GitHub)][6] is not about ant assembly, but about Advanced Functional Programming, so you might ask "What the hell does this all have to do with Haskell?".
+Anyways, the project [(uploaded to GitHub)][6] is not about ant assembly code, but about Advanced Functional Programming, so you might ask "What the hell does this all have to do with Haskell?".
-The answer is simple: our real task was to implement an Embedded Domain-Specific Language (EDSL) in Haskell, allowing to express with a **high level of abstraction** the strategies we wanted our ants to follow.
+The answer is simple: our real task was to implement an Embedded Domain-Specific Language (EDSL) in Haskell, allowing us to express with a **high level of abstraction** the strategies we wanted our ants to follow.
 The "deliverables" of the project, thus, were twofold:

   * **Ant EDSL library:** A high-level API, made of fundamental strategies and of combinators allowing the user to build more complex strategies from simpler ones.

   * **The strategies themselves:** Using the developed API, we needed to hand in two strategies (ant assembly files), that would take part in the championship against the rest of the class.